santifa/latexcompile/README.md

 # latexcompile

-Latexcompile is a small rust crate which serves two aspects.
-First, it is a library to utilize some latex compiler in a clean temp enviroment.
+Latexcompile is a small rust library which utilizes some latex compiler in a clean temp enviroment.
 It provides basic templating features and accepts files and binary streams.

-Second, it provides a small REST service which accepts file streams and generates pdf files with latexcompile.

 ## Context